 The Metaphysical Poets: A Mastery Test and Exploration

 The Metaphysical poets, a vibrant and influential group of 17th-century English poets, continue to captivate readers with their intellectual depth, startling imagery, and unique blend of religious fervor and earthly concerns.
-This article serves as both a comprehensive exploration of their defining characteristics and a challenging mastery test, designed to deepen your understanding and appreciation of their complex artistry.
+Worth adding: this article serves as both a comprehensive exploration of their defining characteristics and a challenging mastery test, designed to deepen your understanding and appreciation of their complex artistry.
 Understanding the metaphysical poets requires going beyond simple memorization; it demands a close reading of their work and a grasp of the historical and philosophical context that shaped their verse.
-Let's delve into the intricate world of John Donne, Andrew Marvell, George Herbert, and others, examining their techniques and themes to truly master their poetic legacy.
+Let's break down the nuanced world of John Donne, Andrew Marvell, George Herbert, and others, examining their techniques and themes to truly master their poetic legacy.

 Understanding the Defining Characteristics of Metaphysical Poetry